 - Codebooks on naval vessels used to be (maybe they still are) bound with lead covers so they could be thrown overboard in case the ship was in danger of being captured.

-- The German ENIGMA codebooks in WWII were printed in water soluble ink, so the operators could just pour their water bottles over them and destroy the data.
+- The German ENIGMA codebooks in World War II were printed in water soluble ink, so the operators could just pour their water bottles over them and destroy the data.
 This was particularly important when the Brits were trying to capture the U-boat settings.

 - The KGB sometimes used flash paper (paper made of nitrocellulose) instead of normal paper to print their one-time-only codes; after using them, the recipient burned the paper, and the nitrocellulose would burn instantly and without smoke or ash.

 - There is a material called "Dissolvo" paper which has been used for confidential documents (among other practical applications) for its quality that it completely dissolves in water.

 - Several companies have produced DVDs designed to deteriorate between 8 and 48 hours after being removed from their packaging, which were basically intended as a way to rent movies without the customer having to return them and the company being worried that you'd steal the movie.
 They never took off, due to environmental concerns about the waste from the useless plastic discs as well as not offering much more in the way of practicality compared to standard DVD rental services.

 - In 1992, William Gibson contributed to an art project entitled Agrippa (a book of the dead), which consisted of a poem encoded on a floppy disk that would erase itself after one reading, and engravings that would fade when exposed to light.
 One of the major themes of the art project was the ephemerality of human memory and the struggle to preserve it on artificial media.